 Do you encourage your employees to practice healthy habits, and does your company culture make it possible for them to do so?

-At Collage, we’re all about providing actionable and attainable people and culture advice.
+At Collage, we’re all about providing actionable and attainable people and culture advice for startups and small businesses.
 So we’re focusing on workplace wellness program ideas that

 - are easy to implement;

 - encompass physical, mental, and social wellbeing; and